 DRAFT – ICANN Civil Society engagement in FY16

-In line with its Mission of serving the public interest and the global community, including users, with respect to the coordination of the Internet’s domain name and numbering space, ICANN needs to reflect a stronger diversity of global Internet users in its work and its composition, by fostering participation from all regions and all groups within the Internet multi-stakeholder ecosystem, and in particular civil society.
+In line with its Mission of serving the global public interest and the global community, including users, with respect to the coordination of the Internet’s domain name and numbering space, ICANN needs to reflect a stronger diversity of global Internet users in its work and its composition, by fostering participation from all regions and all groups within the Internet multi-stakeholder ecosystem, and in particular civil society.

-For the purposes of this plan, ‘civil society’ would include Non-Governmental Organisations (NGOs), individual Internet end-user representatives, and academics.
+For the purposes of this plan, ‘civil society’ would include Non-Governmental Organisations (NGOs), individual Internet end-user representatives.
 Within ICANN, this would include in particular the GNSO Non Commercial Stakeholder Group (NSCG, with both of its components the Non Commercial Users Constituency NCUC, and the Not-for-Profit Operational Concerns Constituency NPOC) as well as the At- Large community, including the At-Large Advisory Committee (ALAC).
 (Relations with academia will be handled in coordination with the DPRD team’s academic relations activities).

 Our long-term goals in engaging with civil society are three-fold: